lastweek/lastweek.github.io/docs/notes/paper_fpga.md

 This is a list of _academic papers_ that cover all sorts of FPGA related topic, more from a system researcher's point of view though.

-Not all the listed papers are good, some of them just repeat the history.
-That's why I started this: have a thorough understanding of this area first.
-If you see any papers missing, please comment below and I will add accordingly.

 - [Virtualization](#virtualization)
 	- [Scheduling](#scheduling)
 	- [NoC](#noc)